 Business meals are those taken with guests, colleagues, or donors during which focused business discussions take place.
 Business meals with vague, unfocused purposes (such as “to foster collaboration between departments”) are not permitted.
 A valid business purpose is required for all hosting expenses.
 Recurring hosting that takes place more frequently than once per month has heightened substantiation requirements.
 A unique dated agenda describing the topics discussed must be provided as documentation for frequent hosting that takes place more than once per month.

 University representatives may be reimbursed for approved, necessary, and reasonable business meal expenditures.
-Business meal expenses, including non-alcoholic beverages, tax, and tips, should not exceed the maximum per person allowances of $25/breakfast, $25/lunch, and $55/dinner.
+Business meal expenses, including non-alcoholic beverages, tax, and tip*, should not exceed the maximum per person allowances of $30/breakfast, $30/lunch, and $70/dinner.

-Reimbursement for alcoholic beverages is limited to $20 per person, per event.
+Expenses for alcoholic beverages are limited to $20 per person, per event, including tax and tip*.
 Alcohol expenses must be flagged with an “X” Class and charged to non-General, non-Federal, non-Sponsored funds or alternately may be covered with personal funds.
 Refer to the university’s policy on Indirect Cost Recovery Excluded (ICRX) Expenditures for a thorough explanation of ICRX expenditures, examples, and what university funds to charge to ICRX expenditures.

 The following items are not included in the per-person cost for business hosting: